 "Too often, endurance is sacrificed for simple, heavy strength training or steady-state cardio," says Wegman.
-To be a well-rounded athlete, he suggests adding endurance work to your everyday fitness routine, as studies show that sessions of sprint interval training increase "muscle oxidative potential" and "endurance capacity."
+To be a well-rounded athlete, he suggests adding endurance work to your everyday fitness routine, as studies show that sessions of sprint interval training increase aerobic performance and endurance capacity.
 To add intervals to your workouts, Wegman suggests breaking up your cardio routine with a few short stints of sprints.

 Catch Some Zs

 A good night's rest is essential to building endurance.
 "Being well rested allows your body to work longer and harder simultaneously," says Wegman.
 So just what qualifies a good night's sleep?
-According to a 2019 review in the International Journal of Sports Medicine, seven to nine hours is ideal, and even more may be necessary if you're an athlete.
+According to a 2021 study in the International Journal of Sports Physiology and Performance, seven to nine hours is ideal, and even more may be necessary if you're an athlete.
 Less sleep than that can negatively affect your appetite, metabolism, and performance.
 If you struggle to get enough sleep, try increasing your current sleep cycle by an hour, and see if it improves your fitness endurance.

 Eat A Balanced Diet

 According to a review in the journal Sports Medicine, appropriate nutrition improves athletic performance, conditioning, and recovery.
 According to Wegman, a balanced diet, specifically one with healthy carbohydrates like whole-grain rice and bananas, is essential to increasing fitness endurance instead of their more heavily processed counterparts.
 For a breakdown on eating healthily, check out these nine commandments for a balanced diet, as told to Byrdie by nutritionists Kelly LeVeque and Elissa Goodman.
-Don't forget to keep hydrated when you're working on endurance, too, and add electrolytes if you're exercising over an hour or in humid conditions.
+Don't forget to keep hydrated when you're working on endurance, too, and add electrolytes if you're exercising for over an hour or in humid conditions.

 Don't Stick To A Routine